 A: This step acts as your electronic signature giving us your consent to share your accommodation plan with the professors you designate.

 Q: Do I have to use every accommodation that has been authorized in every course?

-A: No. Even though all authorized accommodations and each of your courses will appear on you Accessible Learning portal, you do not have to use every accommodation in every course; only request those accommodations you feel you will need in a given course.
-If, during the semester, you find that your accommodations are not meeting your needs, come speak with Simone, we can discuss making changes to your accommodation plan to better support you.
+A: No. Even though all authorized accommodations and each of your courses will appear on your Accessible Learning portal, you do not have to use every accommodation in every course; only request those accommodations you feel you will need in a given course.
+If, during the semester, you find that your accommodations are not meeting your needs, come speak with Austin, we can discuss making changes to your accommodation plan to better support you.

 A: Once we have received your request for accommodations, your professors will receive a Faculty Notification letter within two business days.